 You may still be tracking hundreds or thousands of details for every event, but in the 21st Century you will be employing more advanced systems to help you manage all these details.
 Lots of these event management software tools will automate the process so that you don’t have to “touch” so many details many times but instead will have a centralized place where tasks and details will “flow through” to the appropriate people and give you the appropriate notifications and reminders at the right times.

 Will these systems add to your workload?
 Overall, they should save you tons of time.
-Upfront these event planning software systems might require a bit of time to set up and customize.
+Upfront these event planning software platforms might require a bit of time to set up and customize.
 But once you have them tweaked as you want them, they will save you many hours of busywork.

 Right now, we are at the beginning of this event tech transformation, and the event management systems will only get better and easier to learn and use.
 But the days of juggling lots of spreadsheets, documents, email trails and post-it notes will soon be over, and the event professionals that effectively employ the latest systems, software and applications will have a big advantage.